serenuy/Social-Links/README.md

 # Free-to-use
 Anyone may use this template and make adjustments.
 This app is under MIT License.
 Read LICENSE.md for more information.
+Any issues, feel free to open an issue!